Yamunasri1810/CODSOFT_task4/README.md

 Sales Prediction

 Step 1: Problem Definition
-Predicting the sales based on the amount spend in TV, Radio and
+Predicting the sales based on the amount spend in TV, Radio and News paper.

 Step 2: Data Collection
-Collect the Titanic dataset, and reading the data using the panda library.
+Collect the advertising dataset, and reading the data using the panda library.

 Step 3: Data Exploration and Cleaning
 Exploring the data to understand its structure, summary statistics, and identify missing values.